|

 earliest I am aware of is the Butcher in The Square, Gerald Kirkby and

-next to the Fire Station, in Church Street.
+3 Church Street (1877 - 1966).
 It has never been made clear as

 to how contact was made with these shop keepers other than that it was